jorgenponder/transcribe-translate-burn-in-huge-english-subtitles/README.md

     sudo apt install ffmpeg

-Make sure perl is installed (it probably already is)

 If you are going to use the mp3-to-transcript-in-original-language.makefile , you also need to install mpg123:

     sudo apt install mpg123